geogardenclub/geogardenclub.github.io/docs/business/strategic-plan-2026/customer-lifecycle.md

 ---
-hide_table_of_contents: true
+hide_table_of_contents: false
 ---

 # GGC Customer Lifecycle

 As noted previously, a fundamental strategic challenge for 2026 is to make progress in determining if GGC is a viable business.
 To do this, it's helpful to define a "GGC customer lifecycle".

-We define the GGC customer lifecycle as three sequential phases: customer acquisition, customer evaluation, and customer retention.
+We define the GGC customer lifecycle as four sequential phases: customer acquisition, customer evaluation, customer retention, and customer churn.
 The customer evaluation phase has two subphases: customer onboarding and customer exploration:

 <img src="/img/business/customer-lifecycle.png"/>

-Customer acquisition ends when the customer downloads the app, and customer evaluation ends when the customer pays for the app for the first time.
+Customer acquisition ends when the customer downloads the app, customer evaluation ends when the customer pays for the app for the first time, and customer retention ends when the customer cancels their subscription.

-The model also accounts for the evolution of a user from non-user to new user to experienced user.
+The model also accounts for the evolution of a user from non-user to new user to experienced user (and ultimately, back to a non-user).

 ## Customer acquisition